 DEI Committee Projects and Programs

 The Science Division Diversity, Equity, and Inclusion committee designed and launched this program in 2021.
-The Work-Study Research Initiative (WSRI) is an opportunity for undergraduates to get paid for conducting research while being supported professionally and academically.
+The Work-Study Research Initiative (WSRI) function is to create more opportunities for undergraduate students to get paid for conducting scientific research while being supported professionally and academically through the cooperation of the STEM-Diversity Center at UCSC.
+For faculty, the WSRI helps to streamline the process of hiring undergraduate researchers and offers peer-peer mentoring opportunities.
+We believe that the WSRI will further DEI work at UCSC by providing equitable opportunities for students with financial need and also will improve the culture of inclusion in STEM.
 More details about the WSRI.

 If you have any thoughts, comments or feedback on any of our ongoing projects, please let us know.